elementx54/moosefw_vim/README.md

 [GetPot](http://getpot.sourceforge.net/) input structure.
 The MOOSE input parser now allows for more flexibility between parent and child pairs.
 The syntax coloring is provided specifically for MOOSE keywords and can be customized.
+Syntax highlighting works best with the old MOOSE input structure.
 MOOSE input files traditionally end with `*.i`, but any ending may be used as this plugin can search the input file's beginning lines looking for a `[*Opening*]` and `[]` closing pair.
 This plugin identifies MOOSE input files as being `filetype=moose_fw`.
 The `moose_fw` stands for _MOOSE Framework_.

-Currently, this plugin works well with a single parent pair having multiple child pairs within it.
-This was in agreement with an old MOOSE input requirement.
-The new input file parser no longer requires this allowing parent pairs inside parent pairs.
-For the time being, this plugin has yet to be upgraded to the new style and many of the plugin features will not work properly.
-Open an issue if you'd like this a priority or comment on an already opened issue concerning the new input style.

 Although indentation formatting is not required, this plugin includes indentation formatting based on user indentation settings.
 Auto-indentation